sabbir-subhan/appium-Python/README.md

 - "desired_capabilities = DesiredCapabilities.desired_capabilities_for_iOS_iPhone6"

-Known issues:

-- some elements have attribute "visible: false" and appium is unable to interact with those elements for example map --that is bug in Appium https://github.com/appium/appium/issues/4131
-- for some reason test sometimes fail to start on the first run, but after running it again it is working correctly

 Additional info:

 Locators for elements are based mostly on visible texts, so if in OCA webpage some name, for example, for event type will be changed it will stop working.